 Most Aussies spend a fair bit of time in their home.
 So why not make it the best that it can be?
 There are a number of things, both big and small, you can do to improve your home, its style, functionality, and efficiency – here are a few of them that won’t break the bank and make your home the best it has ever been!

 1. Declutter and clean – save money

 Do you have a bunch of old stuff stored away in your closet or attic?

 You’re not alone, so don’t feel bad!
 But why not take the time to declutter your house this year and create some more square foot space?

-By decluttering your house, giving old items to charity that you don’t need anymore, and throwing out some junk, you’d be surprised at how much extra space you have.
+By decluttering your house, giving old items to charity that you don’t need anymore, and throwing out some junk, you’d be surprised at how much extra square foot space you have.

 If you give everything a spring clean while you’re at it, you can start the new year with a fresh outlook on things.

-Another simple way to improve your home in 2019 is to paint the interior walls – even if it is just one or two rooms or even a feature wall or old door.
-A fresh coat of paint can liven up any home and instantly transform it.
+Another simple way to improve a home is to paint the interior walls – even if it is just one or two rooms or even a feature wall or old door.
+A fresh coat of paint can liven up any home and instantly transform the whole room.